When most of us were kids, we dreamed of owning a dog that was big enough to ride like a horse. Some of us were lucky if we owned Newfoundlands!

 5. Heart Problems in Newfoundlands

 There are a couple of heart conditions that can decrease the Newfoundland lifespan.
 Aortic and subaortic stenosis occurs when parts of the heart are too narrow to pump enough blood.

 Aortic stenosis is a common condition in large breeds like the Newfoundland and is once again caused by genetics.
 The condition can range from mild to severe.

 In cases where the heart blockage is moderate to severe, it will be discovered within your dog’s first year of life.
 If your dog is no longer a puppy and seems to be healthy, then their heart is probably fine.
 Even mild cases of aortic stenosis can still allow dogs to live a long, normal life.

 Sadly, there is no cure for aortic stenosis in dogs, but that doesn’t mean your dog will have a bad life.
 Dogs with severe stenosis can still look and act like healthy dogs.
 If your vet does diagnose your dog with aortic stenosis, then the best thing you can do for them is limit their amount of exercise.

-Your vet will also prescribe a medication called beta blockers, which helps your dog’s heart beat easier.
-The only way to treat this condition is to make their heart’s job as easy as possible.
+Your vet will also prescribe a medication called beta-blockers, which helps your dog’s heart beat easier.
+The only way to treat this Newfoundland dog health problem is to make their heart’s job as easy as possible.